ataube/redux-talk/slides/redux-1.md

 ---

 ### Reducers
-- Define how state should mutate based on actions occurred
+- Defines the mutation logic of state based on actions

 `(previousState, action) => newState`